TEALSK12/apcsa-public/curriculum/Unit5/Lesson-506b.md

-Lesson 5.XX — Programming Project (PictureLab Alternative)
+Lesson 5.06b — Alternative Project - Open-Ended Programming Project
 ====================================================================================================

 ### Overview

-This lesson is intended to be a smaller scale alternative (2-3 hours) to PictureLab from the original AP computer science course.
-Starting from 2014-2015 the College Board announced that 20 hours of hands-on lab time may replace the original required labs (MagPie, PictureLab, Elevens).
+This lesson is intended to be a smaller scale alternative (2-3 hours) to the original AP computer science labs.
 In this lesson document, we recommend some open-ended alternatives.

 --------
 ### Objectives — _Students will be able to…_